scottpantall/MsalAuthInMauiBlazor/README.md

 Now, we are ready to create log in, and log out buttons, and use the **PCAWrapper** code to authenticate using **MSAL .NET**.

 Open *MainLayout.razor*, and replace it's contents with the following code:
+ScottNote: Do this but make it my own!

 ```c#
 @using Microsoft.Extensions.Configuration